A WAY

 An important rule of writing solid continuities - DO NOT PANDER.
 You may be able to select several tales from your world that people may enjoy.
 You may find some focuses are more accessible than others.
 Some stuff may just be more fun to read.
 Part of writing is sharing, and you need to know how to share.

 However, do not alter your continuity just because you think more people will read it with certain elements.
 Don't toss in more battles or more sex or more cool "stuff" or whatever you think will make people pay attention.
 That means altering your continuity to accommodate elements that have NOTHING to do with good world-building and good storytelling.
-It’s like introducing a virus to a healthy body.
+Its like introducing a virus to a healthy body.

 It's far better to find ways to get your stories read by people that like what you're doing (or will tell you at least what's wrong), than to try and just "get read."
 If your major goal isn't to produce stories that use your talent, explore ideas important to you, and are fun to write, you're not going to enjoy yourself.